 - Heel and toe raises: Stand up, hold onto a wall for balance.
 Then raise onto your toes for about 10 seconds and put the foot back down.
 Repeat this stretch 3-4 times.

-I will be sharing more stretches for foot pain, as well as common causes and quick treatments for relief at my FREE workshop for heel, ankle and foot pain on Wednesday, June 28th at 6 pm in our clinic.
+I will be sharing more stretches for foot pain, as well as common causes and quick treatments for relief at my FREE TREATMENT EVENT FOR FOOT, HEEL AND ANJKLE PAIN!
 If you are interested in attending, follow this link to reserve your spot or call 425-224-2476.
-This workshop can be a life changing event for anyone struggling with plantar fasciitis, achilles tendinitis, and any other foot pain or weakness.
+This treatment event can be a life changing event for anyone struggling with plantar fasciitis, achilles tendinitis, and any other foot pain or weakness.